Generalized DP-Colorings of Graphs: DP-Coloring and variable degeneracy

-\begin{proof} It is obvious that (a) holds.
-Statement (b) follows from an easy induction over the number of blocks of $G$.
-The proof of (c) is by reductio ad absurdum.
-We choose a configuration $(G,X,H,f)$ such that \begin{itemize} \item[(1)] $(G,X,H,f)$ is constructible, \item[(2)] $(G,X,H,f)$ is colorable, i.e., there is a transversal $T$ of $(X,H)$ such that $H[T]$ is strictly $f$-degenerate, and \item[(3)] $|G|$ is minimum subject to (1) and (2). \end{itemize} Note that if $f(x)=0$ for some vertex $x \in V(H)$, then $H[\{x\}]$ is not strictly $f$-degenerate and, hence, $x$ cannot be contained in any strictly $f$-degenerate subgraph of $H$.
-Thus, if $(G,X,H,f)$ is an (M)-configuration, then for each $v \in V(G)$, $T$ must contain the unique vertex $x_v \in X_v$ with $f(x_v)\neq 0$ and so $H[T]\cong G$.
-As a consequence, $d_{H[T]}(x_v)=d_G(v)=f(x_v)$ for every vertex $x_v \in T$ and so $H[T]$ is not strictly $f$-degenerate, a contradiction.
+\begin{proof} Statements (a) holds if $G$ is a block (see Remarks 1 - 4); for arbitrary connected graphs $G$ it then easily follows from Proposition~\ref{prop_construtible-blocks}.
+The proof of (b) is by reductio ad absurdum.
+Then we may choose a configuration $\cK=(G,X,H,f)$ such that \begin{itemize} \item[(1)] $\cK$ is constructible, \item[(2)] $\cK$ is colorable, i.e., there is a transversal $T$ of $(X,H)$ such that $H[T]$ is strictly $f$-degenerate, and \item[(3)] $|G|$ is minimum subject to (1) and (2). \end{itemize} Note that if $f(x)=0$ for some vertex $x \in V(H)$, then $H[\{x\}]$ is not strictly $f$-degenerate and, hence, $x$ cannot be contained in any strictly $f$-degenerate subgraph of $H$.